Knowledge and Perception of Future Couples Towards Premarital Screening | ||

 Authors | ||

-Doaa Nady Shaban* 1; Shaimaa Gomaa Hassen2; nadia Huessin ahmed3 | ||
+Doaa Nady Shaban* 1; Nadia Huessin Ahmed2; Shaimaa Gomaa Hassen3 | ||

-2Maternity and Newborn Health Nursing, Faculty of Nursing, Assiut University | ||
+2Professor of Obstetrics and Gynecological Nursing, Faculty of Nursing, Assiut University, Egypt. | ||

-3Maternal and Newborn Health Nursing.
-Faculty of Nursing, Assiut University, Egypt. | ||
+3Assistant Professor of Obstetrics and Gynecological Nursing, Faculty of Nursing, Assiut University, Egypt. | ||

 Abstract | ||

-Background: Premarital screening is an amazingly effective tool to prevent various genetic disorders in societies with a high incidence of consanguinity.
+Background: Premarital screening is an amazingly effective method for preventing a variety of inherited genetic disorders in communities where consanguineous marriages are culturally prevalent.
 Aim: Assess the knowledge and perception of future couples towards premarital screening.
-Subjects and Methods: Design: Utilized in this study Descriptive cross-sectional design.
-Setting: Study was conducted at Qulta Maternal and Child Health (MCH) center in West Assuit district and El-Walidia MCH center in East Assuit district at Assiut Governorate.
-Sample: A convenience sample of three hundred and fifty future couples from the MCH centers (Qulta and El-walidia) Tools: A Structured interviewing questionnaire was used for data collection that included three parts: Demographic characteristics, Level of knowledge and Perception of the studied future couples regarding premarital screening.
-Results: Illustrated that 59.4 % of the studied participants had a poor level of knowledge about premarital screening and 76.3% of them had a positive level of perception regarding premarital screening, while 18.6% and 5.1% had a neutral and negative level of perception respectively.
-Conclusion: more than half of the studied participants had a poor level of knowledge about premarital screening.
-And more than three quarters of them had a positive level of perception Recommendations: Use the mass media and social platforms to spread accurate information regarding tests of premarital screening and consequences of consanguinity. | ||
+Subjects and Methods: Design: A descriptive cross sectional study design was utilized in this study.
+Setting: Study was performed at Qulta MCH center in West Assuit district and El-Walidia MCH center in East Assuit district at Assiut Governorate.
+Sample: A convenience sample Consisted of 350 future couples from the MCH centers (Qulta and El-walidia) Tools: A Structured interview questionnaire was used for data collection that included three parts: Demographic characteristics, Level of knowledge and Perception among prospective couples concerning premarital screening.
+Results: Illustrated that 59.4 % of the participants had a poor level of knowledge about premarital screening and 76.3% of them had a positive level of perception towards premarital screening, while 18.6% and 5.1% had a neutral and negative level of perception respectively.
+Conclusion: more than half of the participants had poor level of knowledge about premarital screening.
+And more than three-fourths of respondents had positive level of perception Recommendations: Use the mass media and social platforms to spread accurate information about premarital screening tests and consequences of consanguinity. | ||

 Keywords | ||

-Couples; Knowledge; Perception; Premarital Screening | ||
+Couples; Knowledge; Perception & Premarital Screening | ||

-Statistics Article View: 14 |
+Statistics Article View: 79 PDF Download: 37 |